-From Alegia you will take the route GI-2133 direction Amezketa to go into the surrounding of Mount Txindoki (This area, which was declared a Nature Reserve in 1994, covers 10,956 hectares and contains numerous megalithic monuments, dozens of caves and potholes, areas of great mythological importance, beech groves, oak groves and a wide variety of wildlife.
-Txindoki 1.346 metres and known as the Little Fawn.).
-In Amezketa, you can visit the village Church of Saint Bartolomé with its old gravestones and unique “argizaiolas”.
+From Alegia we take the direction of Amezketa, to enter in the surroundings of Mount Txindoki.
+This area was declared Nature Reserve in 1994, with 10,956 hectares of surface and contains numerous megalithic monuments, dozens of caves and marmitas, and areas of mythological importance.
+The village of Amezketa has a beautiful set of popular architecture presided by the Church of San Bartolomé with ancient tombstones and the “argizaiolas”.

-The route that continue from Amezketa ascend through a road which offers wonderful panoramic views until Abaltzisketa, from where you see widely the Mount Txindoki and all its neighbourhood.
-The Town Hall, the typical houses with the projecting tiled roofs and the Parish Church of Saint Juan Bautista, with a lovely Romanic Portal, make a harmonious conjoint.
+From Amezketa, you take a road that offers beautiful panoramic views up to Abaltzisketa, from where you can see the Mount Txindoki, and all its contours, the Town Hall, the typical houses with cantilevered roofs and the Church of San Juan Bautista, with the beautiful Romanesque cover.

 From Abaltzisketa we after a short slope, we will arrive to the area of Larraitz, in the foothills of the Txindoki, where is the hermitage of Our Lady of the Remedies, venerated in all the zone.
 Numerous footpaths and mountain routes start from here.